Increasing Access at Lighthouse Academy

-The academy is committed to ensuring that our undergraduate admissions processes identify students with outstanding academic potential and the ability to benefit from an Lighthouse course whatever their background, as outlined in the vision of the academy.
+Lighthouse Academy is committed to ensuring that our foundation, vocational, diploma, undergraduate, and graduate admissions processes identify students with outstanding academic potential and the ability to benefit from Lighthouse Academy courses whatever their background, as outlined in the vision of the academy.

-• students living in neighbourhoods where there is low-participation higher education.
+- Students living in neighborhoods where there is low participation in higher education.

-• Syrian students who were obliged to leave Syria due to the circumstances of war.
+- Syrian students were obliged to leave Syria due to the circumstances of war.

-The University has access targets which relate to some of these groups for the academic year 2017-2018 which includes:
+Lighthouse Academy has access targets that relate to some of these groups which include:

-Target 1: to increase the percentage of developing countries undergraduate students to 15%.
+Target 1: To increase the percentage of developing countries’ undergraduate students to 35%.

-Target 2: to increase the percentage from disadvantaged socio-economic backgrounds to 7%.
+Target 2: To increase the percentage from disadvantaged socio-economic backgrounds to 30%.